triberraar/midas-comment/README.md

 * services: This is the layer on top of the domain and is mostly used to denote the transactionality. border.
 rest: The rest endpoints and json classes live here and provide the interfaces to the external world.
 This layer uses the domain or the services layer, depending if the rest endpoints mutate and thus need transactionality.

+### Front-end
+The front end follows the standard design of angular.
+Interactions with the backend are done using ngResource.
+The separation between model and view is managed by a Controller.
+For the error handling a directive with a service is introduced as this would be reusable for each page.

 ## Testing
 As I am a great advocate of TDD all the code is tested.